2020 hopeful Hickenlooper meets Columbine shooting survivors

 Hickenlooper, who is seeking the 2020 Democratic presidential nomination, has been touting gun control measures he signed following the 2012 Aurora theater shooting, which killed 12 people.
 But Tuesday's event had a somber tone and barely touched on the reliable Democratic vote-getting issue of gun control, instead veering into an inconclusive discussion of the need for improved mental health services for both the victims of mass shootings and for potential perpetrators.

 Hickenlooper kicked off the hourlong discussion at a Denver church by noting recent suicides of survivors of last year's Parkland High School shooting and of the father of one of the children killed in the Sandy Hook massacre.
-He asked the group whether the federal government could ensure broader and longer-lasting mental health support for those affected by attacks.
+The former governor, who's called for federal funding of more long-term counseling for those affected by mass shootings, asked the group about the lingering impact of the trauma.

 Tom Mauser, whose son Daniel was one of 13 people killed at Columbine, worries there's been too much emphasis on "be strong" after recent attacks.